wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-hygiene/includes/understand-features.md

 ## Microsoft Defender for Office 365 threat protection features

 Different Microsoft 365 subscriptions include different threat protection types.
-The following table lists the protection features covered in this module as well as the corresponding subscription requirements.
+The following table lists the protection features covered in this module and the corresponding subscription requirements.

 |Protection type|Subscription requirement|
 |-|-|